zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 Only one method should be used at a time — the other remains commented out.
 Both produce the same output structure in STORY_TABLE_CHUNKS: document ID, chunk ID, text content, and its corresponding embedding vector.

 Both methods ulitmately populata **STORY_TABLE_CHUNKS** with sentences and their embeddings, ready for vector search or RAG use cases.

-The next paragpraph, code builds a semantic embedding dataset from story text stored in Oracle database table.
-It takes the story text from STORY_TABLE_CLOB, splits it into sentence-level chunks, and generates an embedding vector for each chunk — a numeric representation of meaning used for similarity search or AI applications.
-Two alternative embedding methods are provided:

-- Local (database) embedding using Oracle’s built-in TinyBERT model, which runs directly inside the database.- Cloud-based embedding using OCI Generative AI with the Cohere Multilingual v3.0 model, which calls Oracle Cloud’s external GenAI service through stored credentials.

-Only one method should be used at a time — the other remains commented out.
-Both produce the same output structure in STORY_TABLE_CHUNKS: document ID, chunk ID, text content, and its corresponding embedding vector.

-Both methods ulitmately populata STORY_TABLE_CHUNKS with sentences and their embeddings, ready for vector search or RAG use cases.

 ```sql
 DECLARE